Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateTransactionManager.md

 ## Using command line parameters

-Command line parameters can also be used to configure the connection to the Transaction Manager.
+Command line parameters can also be used to configure the connection to the transaction manager.
 Note that these can be used in conjunction with the other options given above, in which case the command line parameters will override any others.